pret/pokecrystal/free_roaming_crystal_docs/new_features.md

 - HP beeping noise is less annoying
 - When repel runs out, the user will be prompted to use another
 - Pokemon who evolve from Happiness evolve quicker
+- Sped up teaching a mon TMs by removing some unnecessary text

 ### Bugfixes - DONE